What to Wear for Business Headshots

 5 quick tips about what to wear for business headshots

-Having trouble deciding what to wear?
+Having trouble deciding what to wear for your business headshot?
 You are not alone!
-Here’s how to plan what to wear for a business headshot session.
+Here’s how to plan what to wear for a business headshot session, and why.

 According to the Association for Psychological Science journal article by psychological scientist and study author Alexander Todorov of Princeton University, “… images we post online can affect us in unexpected, and undesired, ways, subtly biasing other people’s decisions.”

-With a little prep work, we can optimize that first impression and plan for the results we want.
+With a little prep work, we can optimize your first impression and plan for the results we want.

 1) Wardrobe Colors